firstlookmedia/autocanary/README.md

 ## Overview

-A warrant canary is a colloquial term for a regularly published statement that a service provider has **not** received legal process that it would be prohibited from saying it had received.
-Once a service provider does receive legal process, the speech prohibition goes into place, and the canary statement is removed.
+A warrant canary is a colloquial term for a published statement that a service provider has **not** received legal process hat it is prohibited from disclosing to the public, such as a national security letter.
+Once a service provider does receive legal process, that includes a non-disclosure order, the speech prohibition goes into place, and the canary statement is removed.
 For more information, see [EFF's Warrant Canary FAQ](https://www.eff.org/deeplinks/2014/04/warrant-canary-faq).

 AutoCanary is a desktop program for Windows, Mac, and Linux that makes the process of generating machine-readable, digitally signed warrant canary statements simpler.